Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

-But I will say just being willing to come over and sit with me and hang out.
-Drink wine on my couch and not make me feel guilty for always having to have things at my house felt so good.
+I will say, just being willing to come over and sit with me and hang out, drink wine on my couch, and not make me feel guilty for always having to have things at my house felt so good.

-It was really nice that for a good eight months, my friends just formed a cocoon around me.
+It was really nice that for a good 8 months, my friends just formed a cocoon around me.
 We were going to do stuff, but only on my terms.
 It really helps.

 Did you and your spouse have different styles in approaching treatment?

 Yeah, for sure, which is good in a way.
-My husband is an Army guy.
-He sees a problem, he thinks “assess, analyze, problem, solution.”
+My husband is an army guy.
+He sees a problem, [and] he thinks, “Assess, analyze, problem, solution.”

 I’m very emotional.
 I like to not necessarily deal with things very well.
 He just jumps right in.